Norway during the Great Northern War: Battle of Narva

 In 1700 the three powers attacked and for Sweden the difficulty of a three front war had to be faced.
 No one expected what followed.
 The early part of the war consisted of a continual string of Swedish victories under Charles XII.
 Denmark was defeated in the summer of 1700 and withdrew until 1709.
 Russia suffered a defeat in the Battle of Narva in November, but regained the offensive and the city of St. Petersburg was founded between 1703 and 1707.
 Then Charles XII defeated Augustus the Strong in 1706-07, temporarily deposing him from the Polish throne.

 In Norway

-Frederick IV of Denmark distrusted the nobility and gentry and surrounded himself with ministers and advisers of humble origin.
+Frederick IV of Denmark and Norway distrusted the nobility and gentry and surrounded himself with ministers and advisers of humble origin.
 The one exception was the king's half-brother, Ulrich Christian Gyldenløve, who at the age of 24 was General-Admiral and Commander in Chief of the Navy.
 Frederick toured Norway in 1704 to assess the condition of his army and his second kingdom.
 In the morning, at the noon stop, and in the evenings the king held audiences with all who wanted to speak to him, from wealthy landowners to lowly peasants.